wojciechszmelczerczyk/mern-notes-app/readme.md

 The project aims to introduce a speech to text system able to transcript the voice of the professor into a text on the screen of the student pc or mobile phone.

-Student can record teacher voice by clicking a button which will transcrypt voice to text for their better understandment.
+Students can record teacher voice by clicking a button which will transcrypt voice to text for their better understandment.

 Registered user will have premium feature to store the transcriptions online and save them to a file (txt or pdf format).

-Student will be able to change speech language.
+Students will be able to change speech language.

 Students will be able to search lessons by title they provide before transcryption to text.